 Trips are a strong element of the Science Department and students gain knowledge and extend their interest from these.
 We regularly visit Rutherford Appleton Laboratory, Oxford University, The Natural History Museum, Cotswold Wildlife Park, Didcot Power Station, Oxford Christmas Lectures, Cotswold Farm Park, Begbroke Science Park, Cheltenham Science Festival, Oxford County Science Day…to name but a few.

 Throughout the year students take part in many inter-house competitions which help expand their knowledge, and test out science in ‘real-life’.
-They also broaden their knowledge and show enthusiasm for a large number of national competitions including the Royal Society of Chemistry’s Salters Challenge, Biology Olympiad, Oxford University competitions, (Link to the recent Oncology Videos)and their high level of success is noteworthy.
+They also broaden their knowledge and show enthusiasm for a large number of national competitions including the Royal Society of Chemistry’s Salters Challenge, Biology Olympiad, Oxford University competitions and their high level of success is noteworthy.

 Key Stage 3

 Between Years 7 and 9 students cover a wide range of different topics from all three sciences.
 In Year 7 lessons are taught within tutor groups, with six lessons per fortnight.
 Students are set from Year 8.
-In Year 9 students start their GCSE courses at Easter in order to provide them with the maximum opportunity of achieving their targeted grade.
+In Year 9 students start their GCSE courses after Christmas in order to provide them with the maximum opportunity of achieving their targeted grade.

 AQA GCSE Triple Science

-This course is studied by all students in Year 10.
+This course is studied by all students in Year 10 and 11.
 There are nine lessons per fortnight that are equally divided between the three science disciplines and are taught by subject specialists.
-Students are taught within sets and sit the Core Science GCSE examination at the end of Year 10.
+Students are taught within sets and sit the Trilogy examinations at the end of Year 11.

 This course is a Level One course enabling students to complete their education with a valid Science Certificate.
 Three levels of award are available: Entry 1, Entry 2 and Entry 3 with Entry 3 being the most demanding.
 Students study one topic from Biology, Chemistry and Physics, plus carrying out teacher-assessed practical tasks.

-The Triple Science option encompasses all of the topics covered in the Core and Additional GCSEs plus a further module in each one of Biology, Chemistry and Physics.
+The Triple Science option encompasses all of the topics covered in the Trilogy course plus a further module in each one of Biology, Chemistry and Physics.

-Students have fourteen lessons per fortnight to study the topics of Core, Additional and Further Biology, Chemistry and Physics.
+Students have fourteen lessons per fortnight to study the topics of the extended Biology, Chemistry and Physics courses.
 Those who study Triple Science will achieve three separate GCSE certificates.

 Key Stage 5: OCR ‘A’ Level Biology